nandansn/js-test-projects/README.md

 #### Named Export

 - export const name = 'nanda', use export keyword before the variable for named export
-- cannot use import statement outside the module error: to resolve this you need to see specific the type attribute as 'module' in the script tag.
+- cannot use import statement outside the module error: to resolve this you need to set specific type attribute as 'module' in the script tag.
 - when you are importing you need to say the extension
-- multipe imports import {a,b} from './data.js'
+- multipe imports, import {a,b} from './data.js'
-- this will work in the file server, means the pages and stati html files need to be in the server like tomcat
+- this will work in the file server, means the pages and static html files need to be in the server like tomcat
 - without server it willl not work
 - export module name and import name should match
 - to export multiple things you use like export {a,b,c}